millertechnologygroup/resh/README.md

 ---

-## 🎉 v0.9 Alpha Available - 28 of 30 Handles Complete + Automation Utilities
+## 🎉 v0.9 Beta Available - 28 of 30 Handles Complete + Automation Utilities

-**resh v0.9 is now available for testing!** This alpha release includes 28 production-ready handles plus comprehensive automation utilities for backup management, plugin operations, and template rendering.
+**resh v0.9 is now available for testing!** This beta release includes 28 production-ready handles plus comprehensive automation utilities for backup management, plugin operations, and template rendering.

 ⭐ **Star this repo** to follow development and be notified of updates!